Robust Measurement of Stellar Streams Around the Milky Way: Correcting Spatially Variable Observational Selection Effects in Optical Imaging Surveys: Application to Stellar Streams

 \subsection{Phoenix Stellar Stream}

-Taking the matched-filter map from Section \ref{matched_filt} we show the original (top) and corrected (bottom) counts for the on-sky region around the Phoenix stream in Figure \ref{fig:Phoenix_Correction}.
+Using the color and magnitude cuts from Section \ref{matched_filt}, we show the original (top) and corrected (bottom) counts for the on-sky region around the Phoenix stream in Figure \ref{fig:Phoenix_Correction}.
 It is immediately obvious that the depth feature along RA $\sim 27^\circ$ is removed in the corrected map, enhancing the signal of the stellar stream.
 For a quantitative measurement of this effect, we compute the number of excess stars along the stream relative to the background.

 We select a background region along the stream but offset by $1^\circ$.
 Then we define the linear density as the star counts on stream minus the background.
 The results of this are shown in Figure \ref{fig:Lin_Dens}.
 The blue (orange) line signifies the stream before (after) corrections, and the green line signifies the stream with a more conservative ($r\leq 24.2$) magnitude cut from \citet{Phoenix}.
 Errorbars represent the statistical uncertainty of each point, showing that the corrections made to the Phoenix stellar stream lead to statistically significant changes in the linear density of the stream.
 We note that this is not meant as a direct comparison to \citet{Phoenix} as they use DES Y6 data, but instead is meant to show the dependence of linear density on magnitude cutoffs.